Menu Search

 Expand collections with multilanguage capabilities

 CONTENTdm provides a vital feedback loop as collection digitalization efforts continue.
 Library staff consult CONTENTdm’s usage analytics to identify the most heavily used collections, allowing strategy refinement and prioritization of popular collections such as magazines and architectural drawings.
-“We’re adding Arabic language metadata to our holdings using CONTENTdm’s multilingual capabilities,” said Irina Schmid, Instructor and Digital Collections Archivist.
+“We’re adding Arabic language metadata to our holdings using CONTENTdm’s multilingual capabilities,” said Irina Schmid, former Instructor and Digital Collections Archivist.
 “This is attracting more people to the collections, which have a predominantly Arabic-speaking user base.”

 This ongoing project represents the importance of sharing collections globally.
 “We can’t build our present and future without knowing our past,” noted Irina.
 “Digital information connects people, helping to build networks and share knowledge.
 And that’s why CONTENTdm is our digital library, our digital access.”